IntegralDefense/ACE/docs/analyst-orientation.rst

 Filtering and Grouping
 ++++++++++++++++++++++

-On the :ref:`ace-gui-alerts-page`, alerts are filtered by default to show open alerts that are not currently owned by any other analysts.
+On the :ref:`manage-alerts-page`, alerts are filtered by default to show open alerts that are not currently owned by any other analysts.
 The current filter state is always displayed at the top of the page, in a human readable format.
 You can select 'Edit Filters' to modify the alert filter and display alerts based on several different conditions.
 Such as, if you want to see alerts dispositioned as DELIVERY, in the last seven days, by a specific analyst.

 Alerts can also be filtered by observables.
 Conveniently, when viewing an Alert's :ref:`Observable Summary <observable-summary>` on the Manage Alerts page you can click any of those observables to add it to the currently defined alert filter.
 So, with the default filter applied, if you clicked on an md5 observable with value `10EFE4369EA344308416FB59051D5947` then the page would refresh and you'd see that the new filter became::